loconomics/loconomics-backend/doc/development.md

 The current backend handles multi-level URLs in a single endpoint, however this can be difficult to reason about.
 By contrast, the new backend places actions in directory hierarchies based on their URL structure, adding a specific route in _config/routes.js_ to each action.

+### Complex JSON Munging

+The current backend seems to slurp in data from various records and return it in shapes that don't necessarily resemble the originating tables.
+We're also storing JSON as strings.
+There's no easy way to extract useful patterns for handling these cases, but check out [api/controllers/posting-templates.ts](../api/controllers/posting-templates.ts) for an endpoint that:
+ * Performs a complex database query with joins to relations
+ * Parses JSON strings
+ * Iterates through the results and reshapes the data, in some cases waiting on async promises

+Again, if we don't need the same parsing logic multiple times, let's keep it in the same file as the endpoint.
+Since the code itself is the API specification, chasing values through multiple files to determine what that should look like is very difficult.

 ### Authentication

 Logging in/out, account management, etc. is presently handled in the current backend, but the new backend needs access to this status.
 As such, the current backend provisions a UUID token to authenticated users, which the frontend treats as a bearer token.
 The new backend looks up the user by token and populates `this.req.user` and `this.req.authenticated`.